bitmovin/libdash/README.md

 * Cross platform build system based on cmake that includes Windows, Linux and Mac.
 * Open source available and licensed under the LGPL.
-* Implements the full MPEG-DASH standard according to ISO/IEC 23009-1, Information Technology � Dynamic Adaptive Streaming over HTTP (DASH) � Part 1: Media Presentation Description and Segment Formats
+* Implements the full MPEG-DASH standard according to ISO/IEC 23009-1, Information Technology Dynamic Adaptive Streaming over HTTP (DASH) Part 1: Media Presentation Description and Segment Formats
 * Handles the download and xml parsing of the MPD.
 Based on that it provides an OO based interface to the MPD.
 * Media elements, e.g., SegmentURL, SegmentTemplate, etc., are downloadable in that OO based structure and can be downloaded through libdash, which internally uses libcurl.
 * Therefore basically all protocols that libcurl supports, e.g., HTTP, FTP, etc. are supported by libdash.
 * However it also provides a configurable download interface, which enables the use of external connections that can be implemented by the user of the library for the download of media segments.
 * The use of such external connections will be shown in the libdash_networkpart_test project which is part of libdash solution and also part of the cross platform cmake system and therefore usable on Windows, Linux and Mac.
-* The project contains a sample multimedia player that is based on ffmpeg which uses libdash for the playback of one of our dataset MPD�s.
+* The project contains a sample multimedia player that is based on ffmpeg which uses libdash for the playback of one of our dataset MPDs.
 * The development is based on Windows, therefore the code contains a VS10 solution with additional tests and the sample multimedia player.

 ## Mailinglist